Walter Bradford Cannon: Work

 Walter Cannon began his career in science as a Harvard undergraduate in the year 1892.
 Henry Pickering Bowditch, who had worked with Claude Bernard, directed the laboratory in physiology at Harvard.
 Here Cannon began his research: he used the newly discovered x-rays to study the mechanism of swallowing and the motility of the stomach.
-Within his first experiments he was able to watch the course of a button down a dog's esophagus.
-He says in his autobiography, The Way of an Investigator, “The whole purpose of my effort was to see the peristaltic waves to learn their effects.
-Only after some time did I note that the absence of activity was accompanied by signs of perturbation, and when serenity was restored the waves promptly reappeared.”
+Within his first experiments, he was able to watch the course of a button down a dog's esophagus.
+He said in his autobiography, The Way of an Investigator, "The whole purpose of my effort was to see the peristaltic waves to learn their effects.
+Only after some time did I note that the absence of activity was accompanied by signs of perturbation, and when serenity was restored the waves promptly reappeared."

 He demonstrated deglutition in a goose at the APS meeting in December 1896 and published his first paper on this research in the first issue of the American Journal of Physiology in January 1898.

 In 1945 Cannon summarized his career in physiology by describing his focus at different ages: